namighajiyev/recaptcha-react-sample/README.md

 # Sample app demonstrating how to use Google Recaptcha in a React app
 ### Includes :
-- V3 sample
+- ReCaptcha V3 sample
-- V2 Tickbox sample
+- ReCaptcha V2 Tickbox sample
-- V2 Invisible sample
+- ReCaptcha V2 Invisible sample